Damascus is the capital of Syria and its second-largest city. It is also a major cultural center of the Levant and the Arab world.

 MUGGING RISK : LOW

-Violent crimes in Damascus do exist but are not too common, again, due to the fact that the country is a war zone and every day is a fight for survival.
+Violent crimes in Damascus do exist but are not too common, again, because the country is a war zone and every day is a fight for survival.

 TERRORISM RISK : HIGH